rich-murphey/gnu-graphics/README.md

 ## Gnu Graphics

+GNU Graphics is a standard Unix Version 7 graph and plot tool written by Rich Murphey, initially to produce graphics for his doctoral dissertation.
+It adopts the unix tool philosophy of small simple commands which can be piped together in various ways to ccomplish more complext tasks.
+Unix Version 7 defined a device independent plot file format.
+This facilitated developing support for new output devices, and specifically for his disseration, output to document preparation systems such as LaTeX.

-GNU graphics is a set of programs for plotting scientific data.
-The program `graph` reads data files and writes a stream of plotting commands in a device independent format refered to below as a GNU plot file.
-The various `plot` programs provide display plot files on tektronix 4010, postscript, and X window system compatible output devices.
+The program `graph` reads data files and writes a stream of commands in a device independent GNU plot file.
+The various `plot` programs provide display plot files on X windows, postscript printers, desktop publishing systems such as LaTeX or Interviews, ando other compatible output devices.

 `graph` reads both ascii and binary data files and writes a plot file with or without axes and labels.
 You can specify labels and ranges